Ivane212/Walk-With-Tyson/README.md

 ## Main

 The main page consists of two photos of Tyson (German Shepherd dog) and text content.
-The first photo is placed right below the navigation menu, which is followed by a quote.
-Underneath it, there is a paragraph explaining the aim of the website, which is brining dogs and their owners together for walks.
-Below that, there is another photo of dog followed by the second paragraph that continues to explain about the website.
+The first photo is placed below the navigation menu on the left hand side of the page while the right hand side consists of a quote and a paragraph explaining the aim of the website which is bringing dogs and their owners together for walks.
+Underneath that, there is another photo of the dog on the left and a second paragrapgh on the right that continues to explain about the website.
+However on a mobile screen the first photo is displayed below navigation bar followed by the first paragrapgh.
+Below that, is the second photo followed by second paragraph.

 ![Main Page](readme-images/main.png)